blog posts

 In this article, you’ll learn about the Dashboard screen options, the tabs that you see on the WordPress Dashboard menu, how a user can log in to the WordPress Admin area, how to change site colors, how to update your profile in the admin area, and how can you change the Dashboard themes and layout.

-How do you login into the WordPress admin panel?
-To access the WordPress admin panel, otherwise known as the Dashboard, you will need to log in to your WordPress website.
+How do you log in to the WordPress admin panel?
+To access the WordPress admin panel, or the Dashboard, you must log in to your WordPress website.
 To access the login page, add /wp-admin or /wp-login.php to the end of your domain, for instance, abc.com/wp-admin or abc.com/wp-login.php.
-Once you are on the login page, enter the username and password that you had selected while initially installing WordPress on your website.
-Now click on the login button.
-After you log in successfully to the WordPress admin panel, you will see a screen with different widgets, blocks, and menus.
+Once on the login page, enter the username and password you selected while installing WordPress on your website.
+Now, click on the login button.
+After logging in successfully to the WordPress admin panel, you will see a screen with widgets, blocks, and menus.
 This is your Dashboard Main Screen.

 Dashboard – main screen

-The WordPress Dashboard is the first screen that a user sees after a successful login into the admin portion of the website.
-It is a collection of different widgets, elements, and menus that helps manage your website content presents a variety of information, and displays a quick overview of your website functions.
-Hover your cursor to quickly navigate between different sections of your site from within the Dashboard screen.
+The WordPress Dashboard is the first screen a user sees after successfully logging into the admin portion of the website.
+It is a collection of widgets, elements, and menus that help manage your website content, present various information, and display a quick overview of your website’s functions.
+From within the dashboard screen, hover your cursor to navigate different site sections quickly.

 Now, let’s explore the different components of the Dashboard main screen.